softlang/megalib/workbench/ReadMe.md

 * You need to add the path to your GraphViz .exe under Window-> Preferences -> MegaL Preferences, otherwise the Visualisation can not layout the graph
 * You can submit a properties file, which controls the color of the nodes of the graph
+* If you want to view a corresponding legend to the graph, you can use the MegaL Graph View Legend.
+This can be found under Window>View>Other...>Visualization